phoebebright/mac-ansible/README.md

 Screen flickering like crazy

 In energy saving - stopped computer from going to sleep and reran.
+Did seem to get stuck now and again.
+Cancel and restart got it going again.
+Can remove the need to install python with pipenv as that is included in playbook.  replace with brew install to be able to use pip.

 Fork!
 Copy!
 Adapt!
 ------------------